Historical Bottle Lip Shapes

 identify bottle age by lip

 Ask a bottle collector to assess the age of a glass vessel, and they will often begin by inspecting the lip, neck, and bottom of the bottle.
 Each key feature provides clues as to the era it was produced and, in some cases, what was contained therein.
 Bottles made prior to 1900 often have imperfections along the lip and, especially, the collar that indicate the container was hand tooled.
-If a glass shard from a bottle bottom shows ribs along the perimeter (called knurling), then it is likely a post-1950s piece created in either green, brown, or white.
+If a glass piece from a bottle bottom shows ribs along the perimeter (called knurling), then it is likely a post-1950s piece created in either green, brown, or white.
 More on bottle bottoms will come in a later article.

 Sea glass collectors should take the time to inspect their finds, looking for unique clues among their pieces of history.
-Most lip shards have a familiar curved form that allows the analyst to estimate the total diameter of the entire mouth of the vessel.
+Most lip pieces have a familiar curved form that allows the analyst to estimate the total diameter of the entire mouth of the vessel.
 The narrow lips of about ½-inch in diameter are often from old patent-medicine bottles, drug bottles, inks, vials, and similar containers designed to pour their contents in small doses.
 Lips with a mouth diameter in the ¾-inch-to-1-inch range are the most common, used not only for sodas, beer, liquor, and wine but a vast array of other applications.
 Wide-mouth containers of about 2-inches were often used for milk and foods, such as pickles.
 Those wider mouths that are closer to 3-inches, habitually in soft blue with screw threads, are normally from the Mason jar canning containers.
 The latter vessels were one of the first bottle forms to be mass-produced in the millions with screw-cap closures.

 In the early 1900s, several bottle makers were ordering their molds with re-sealable, screw-thread lip designs instead of the stock Crown seal that came standard with most Owens bottle machines.
 The big advantage, of course, was that the screw-cap closure could be resealed.